Heard there are benefits of mango butter for your skin but not sure what they are and why?

 They’re also full of fiber and antioxidants, including phytochemicals like gallotannins and mangiferin.
 Those antioxidants mean that mangoes might help protect against certain cancers, and the high fiber content makes them good for your digestive tract.

-Our 100% pure mango butter is made using a special steam-pressing and cold refinement method that preserves all the beneficial components of the original fruit, so the butter is just as good for your body as the fruit itself.
+Our 100% pure mango butter is made using a special steam-pressing and cold refinement method that preserves all the beneficial components of the natural butter.

-While mangoes taste delicious in pretty much everything, that doesn’t exactly mean that you want to spend all day smelling like a mango tree.
+While mangoes taste delicious in pretty much everything, that doesn’t exactly mean that you want to spend all day smelling like a mango.
 Even if you do, there’s a time and a place for Eau de mango.
 But you still want the health benefits of mangoes every day.

 Luckily, mango butter has a surprisingly subtle scent.
 Much more subtle, in fact, than the nutty scent of shea butter or the rich cocoa aroma of cocoa butter.